nweiyue/tp/docs/UserGuide.md

 Deletes a session from the session list.

-The user will be prompted to confirm their decision here.
+You will be prompted to confirm your decision here.

 **Format:**
 ```